 In simple words this explains how beautiful Kashmir is and so is their cuisine.
 Kashmiri Cuisine is one of the most cherished cuisines in India.
 The most important ingredient of Kashmiri cuisine is Meat.
 It is said that they use more than 30 varieties.
 This cuisine uses ingredients available in Kashmir like haq, gucchi, saffron, kashmiri chilli powder, fennel seeds powder that gives the dishes an exotic aroma and the long simmering over low flame enhances the flavors of the dishes.

 Though we all know that Kashmiri food is all about meat and is a non-vegetarian affair; but the most important point is that this cuisine also has some excellent vegetarian food.

-Last week we had discussion on vegetarian food on our bloggers group on facebook and I actually realised that being a hard-core non-vegetarian I sometimes miss vegetarian food.
+Last week we had a discussion on vegetarian food on our bloggers’ group on facebook and I actually realized that being a hard-core non-vegetarian I sometimes miss vegetarian food.

 They have set menu and A-La-Carte and the festival is on till 30th of this month.
 Here is my pick of the dishes from the festival.

 Chok Wangun( Khatte Baingun(eggplants) – this was the star dish of the festival.
 Eggplant cooked in Kashmiri ingredients and tamarind paste which gives it tangy flavour.
 It was cooked with the skin and I just loved it.
 You shouldn’t miss it